jyotiyadav2508/childhood-memories-drf-api/README.md

   2. As a **user** I can **view a detailed page of users** so that **I can see their posts and learn more about the user.
 I can also see their following count, followers count, etc.**

-     - This user story is achieved using the Yakfile views.
+     - This user story is achieved using the Profile views.
 Users are able to see posts tied to a user, including their following count and followers count.

   3. As a **user** I can **view user avatars** so that **easily identify users of the website.**